segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 > info ""
 > **Tip:** Get started easily by referencing the templates available in the UI or in this open-sourced [Functions Library](https://github.com/segmentio/functions-library) - you're welcome to contribute too!

-When you click **Build** button, a code editor opens so you can configure your destination logic to send data to a public API endpoint.
+When you click the **Build** button, a code editor opens so you can configure your destination logic to send data to a public API endpoint.

 Start by replacing the generic endpoint provided with the API endpoint (URL) for your tool or internal service.